scoskey/m0037/notes.md

 **Proposition** The decidable sets of HF are closed under boolean operations and bounded quantification.

-*Proof*.
-It suffices to show that $\Delta_1$-definitions are closed under negation, conjunction, disjunction, and bounded quantification.
+*Proof*: It suffices to show that $\Delta_1$-definitions are closed under negation, conjunction, disjunction, and bounded quantification.

 Complementation is clear because $\Sigma_1$ and $\Pi_1$ are dual to one another.
 For disjuctions observe that $\exists x\alpha(x)\wedge\exists x\beta(x)$ is equivalent to $\exists x\exists y\alpha(x)\wedge\beta(y)$, and similarly for $\forall$.
 Yet another similar argument holds for conjuctions.